13 Questions to Ask a Roofing Contractor

 1. “How Long Does the Roof Take to Complete Start to Finish?”

 Knowing ahead of time how long it will take to complete your roof gives you time to plan ahead.
 It also means you aren’t three weeks into a project that never seems to end.
 You want to know how long the process will take before the reroofing begins.
-It shouldn’t take more than a week from the start of reroofing.
-Keep in mind, it may take longer than a week for the project to begin.
+It is common that a roof replacement won’t take more than a week to complete (assuming that your area does not require inspections which will add time to the process).
+Keep in mind that it may take longer than a week to begin your roof.

-Answer You Want to Hear: 7 days or less (depending on the inspection process in your county).
+Answer You Want to Hear: 7 days or less starting on this date.

 2. “Are You Licensed?”